KD-3/KD-3/README.md

 ### Hi there 👋
 I am Kaustubh Dixit, sophomore student at IIT Jodhpur.
 Over the years I've tried my hands on many things - Deep Learning, Web Development, UI Designing, Robotics, Photography, Blogging and even keyboard and guitar.
 I love experimenting and working with new technology.
-That's the thing that keeps me kicking in life
+That's the thing that keeps me kicking in life.
+I write about AI and robotics on [medium](https://medium.com/@kaustubh_dixit).
+Have a read :)
 <!--
 **KD-3/KD-3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.